cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section3_eosc_intro.md

 Q1) What is the publication date for 'Brightest cluster galaxies in Abell clusters'?
 Q2) Which CDS service is listed in the 'Services' type of results?
 Q3) Can you list some 'cds-astro' Softwares available?
+Q4) Advanced question: can you find the dataset associated with the word 'Astronomy' and published by the 'National Radio Astronomy Observatory'?
-Q4) If you published a paper or a dataset, type your name in the Search bar.
+Q5) If you published a paper or a dataset, type your name in the Search bar.
 What do you get as an output?
 ```

 Hint: Browse through [EOSC Portal][eosc-portal] to answer the previous questions.